Introduction: Becoming a Friendly & Fair Teacher

 - You create opportunities for students to self-direct according to their ability.

-- You alternate teacher-centred education and student-centred education
+- You alternate teacher-centred education and student-centred education.

 - No matter how you teach, disruption can always occur.
 Then it is good to know how to solve it: The first steps of ‘behaviour management strategies, have a preventive effect.
 The next steps have a curative effect (preventive-curative)

-Also use these maxims of Murray Schafer:
+Also have a look at these maxims of Murray Schafer:

 2. In education, failures are more important than successes.
 There is nothing so dismal as a success story.